-Outer order helps to create inner harmony, so make your bed, straighten up your living space, throw the curtains open to maximise natural light and make your work area as clear as possible to help you concentrate.
-Notice how a quick tidy literally blows the cobwebs from your mind.
+Outer order helps to create inner harmony, so make your bed, straighten up your living space, open the curtains to maximise natural light and make your work area as clear as possible to help you concentrate.
+Notice how a quick tidy blows the cobwebs from your mind.
 If you can, get outside and enjoy the soothing effects of being in nature, but even watching the moving cloudscape from your desk can help you feel grounded.

 3. Focus your mind